erinata/BuildParts/README.md

 There is only one command: `BuildParts: Build the selected code`

-When you run this command, this package will build the code that you have selected using the automatically chosen build system.
+When you select some code and invoke this command, this package will build the selected code using the currently chosen build system.
 If you have selected nothing, this package will build the whole file.

 BuildParts default keybindings are "ctrl+b" (for Windows and Linux) and "super+b" (for Mac).
 It's the same as the default keybinding for building your code.
 If you want to invoke the build system for the whole file.
 Just select nothing and press "ctrl+b".